 Most believers have heard the story of Moses and the Israelites in the wilderness for 40 years from Exodus 16, Numbers 11, and Numbers 14.
 What stood out to me the most was their complaining.
 They died in the wilderness without receiving the promise.
 We hold up our release through complaining.
 I told God to thank you for correcting me because I do not want to remain in this state.

 What does the word of God say about complaining?

 Refuse to stay in chains any longer by giving God thanks instead of complaining.
-Paul and Silas in Acts 16 were praying and singing praises to God while in prison, causing the prison to shake and the chains to break.
-They did exactly what 1 Thessalonians 5 said.
-They did the will of God and God worked on their behalf.
+Paul and Silas in Acts 16 were praying and singing praises to God while in prison, causing the jail to shake and the chains to break.
+They did what 1 Thessalonians 5 said.
+They did the will of God, and God worked on their behalf.
 Glory to God!

 Example 1: You do not like your boss or president.

-Instead of complaining, say “Lord I thank you for changing the heart of our leader.
-You said the king’s heart is in the hands of God you turn it wherever you will (Proverbs 21:1)”.
-God deals with the judgement by replacing that person if they do not repent.
+Instead of complaining, say, “Lord I thank you for changing the heart of our leader.
+You said the king’s heart is in the hands of God; you turn it wherever you will (Proverbs 21:1)”.
+God deals with the judgment by replacing that person if they do not repent.

 Example 2: You do not like your job.

 Instead of saying, “I can’t wait to leave this job,” say, “I am thankful to have a place to work until God moves me to another assignment.”

 Example 3: You are experiencing sickness or illness.

 Instead of complaining about it, say, “I bless the Lord.
 I do not forget His benefits.
 He heals all my sickness and forgives all my sins.”
 (Psalm 103).